webtranslateit/webtranslateit/README.md

     `script/generate webtranslateit --api-key your_key_here`

-  It will configure your project with the parameters you set in Web Translate It, using the API, and create a `config/translation.yml` file.
+  The generator does two things:

-* TODO: require this automatically.
-Add to your `Rakefile`:
+  * It adds a auto-configured `config/translation.yml` file using Web Translate It’s API.

-    `require 'web_translate_it/tasks' rescue LoadError`
+  * It adds `require 'web_translate_it/tasks' rescue LoadError` to your `Rakefile`

 ### Rake tasks provided

 The gem provides 3 rake tasks.